willfriel1028/MarchMadness_Analytics_Report/output_walkthrough.md

 Both offensive/defensive EFG% are very similar as well.

 The head-to-head matchup scores tell us that Arizona's offense has a slight advantage compared to Oregon's offense.
-It is important to keep in mind that the .18 difference is not as big as it may seem, considering this is a [-1,1] scale.
+It is important to keep in mind that the .13 difference is not as big as it may seem, considering this is a [-1,1] scale.

-Arizona’s score of 0.20 suggests they hold a slight offensive advantage when matched up against Oregon’s defense Oregon’s score of 0.02 is very close to 0, which suggests that their offense and Arizona’s defense are roughly evenly matched
+Arizona’s score of 0.30 suggests they hold a decent offensive advantage when matched up against Oregon’s defense Oregon’s score of 0.17 is still >0, which suggests that their offense has a slight advantage against Arizona's defense

 We can conclude that Arizona's offense has a VERY slight advantage over Oregon's offense from this.
+Also, this game could be decently high-scoring, with both offenses having an advantage.

 **Overall insights**